 Bridgewater State University continues to monitor trends related to residence hall fire incidents and alarms to provide a fire-safe living environment for all students.
 New programs and policies are developed as needed to help ensure the safety of all students, faculty, and staff.
-The university does not have any planned improvements in fire safety at this time.
+Currently, BSUPD has been working with Bridgewater Fire Department to label quadrant sides of residence halls to meet with the fire industry standard.
+This standard is being incorporated into the door and fire alarm software to indicate which quadrant side of the building for emergency personnel to respond.